daecepi/JobsityChallengesThirdSchool/ChallengesWeek5/Challenge1/README.md

 - Usage of mongoose and schemas to keep the app organized
 - Use the caching system to save information of the users about the user if necessary
 - Usage of Nest's error modules like: NotFoundException, UnauthorizedException and HttpExceptions
 - Salting a little the secret of JWT
+- Many of the default testing files modified for actual code are left for testers to agilize their work

 ## NestJS recommendations:
 - Maintain the schemas in the respective folder
 - The projet folder should remind outside the folder of the backend server
 - Keep strategies in the auth folder

+## TO DO extras
+Not in the challenge
+[x] Use of Nest
+[x] Some tests written
+[ ] Dockerize the application according to this doc (that show how to do it scalably): https://dev.to/carlillo/part-7-deploy-backend-nestjs-dockerdocker-compose-3cmb
+[ ] Assign secret to a service for it (better practice) [ ] Put the frontend in the public's folder that serves the static files

 ### Faked infor from the API:
 Information that was generated to books for the sake of this challenge